Nancy A. Cheever, Ph.D.

 B.A.: Communications (Journalism), California State University, Dominguez Hills, 1994

-Dr. Cheever has worked as a journalist since the early 1990s, holding positions such as magazine editor, entertainment editor, dining reviewer, reporter, and designer.
+Dr. Cheever has worked as a journalist since the early 1990s, holding positions as magazine editor, entertainment editor, dining reviewer, features writer, reporter, and designer.
 She is the former editor of Orange Coast Magazine and former Entertainment and Features editor at Times Community News, a division of the Los Angeles Times.
-When time permits, she continues to write freelance travel, home décor, and general feature articles for a variety of publications.

-Dr. Cheever specializes in journalism practices, communication and media research, and media psychology.
-Current courses include Writing for the Media, Communication Theory and Research, Senior Seminar, News Gathering and Reporting, and Feature and Critical Writing.
+Dr. Cheever specializes in journalism practices, communication and media theory and research, and media psychology.
+Current courses include Writing for the Media, Communication Theory and Research, Senior Seminar, News Gathering and Reporting, Media Psychology, and Feature and Critical Writing.

-Dr. Cheever’s research focuses on the ways in which media affect individuals; she is involved in several studies that look at the intersection of new and emerging technology and the human experience, and two that examine the effects of televised messages on viewers.
+Dr. Cheever’s research focuses on the ways in which media impact individuals; her studies examine the intersection of new and emerging media and technologies and psychological processes.

 American Psychological Association (media psychology division)